collectively well

 features & press

-because you deserve to know who is holding the space
+so you know who is holding the space

 the formal credentials